Saturday, October 26, 2019

-On Saturday, October 26, 2019, Lit Crawl Austin is celebrating its ninth year of irreverent literary programming!
-Join us along East Cesar Chavez and other East Side venues for a night of performances, games, trivia matches, and storytelling sessions.
-Everyone is welcome, and all events are free (our event at The North Door has a suggested donation of $10).
+Lit Crawl Austin is celebrating its ninth year of irreverent literary programming!
+Join us in the Red River Cultural District for a night of performances, games, trivia matches, and storytelling sessions.
+All events are free and for ages 21 and up.

 Want to make your Crawl great?
 Follow these tips:

 - Wear comfortable shoes.
 You’ll be walking around and some venues are standing-room only.

 - Support our venues!
 Purchase a beverage and tip your bartenders!

 - Parking is limited, so walk, bike, nab a scooter, rideshare, or carpool.
 Travel safe!

 - Help keep Lit Crawl free for everyone.
 Volunteers will be accepting donations at the door.